solana-labs/solana/docs/src/wallet-guide/file-system-wallet.md

 The command will output "Success" if the given address matches the the one in your keypair file, and "Failed" otherwise.

-## Creating Multiple File System Wallet Addresses
+## Creating Multiple File System Wallet Addresses {#creating-multiple-file-system-wallet-addresses}

 You can create as many wallet addresses as you like.
 Simply re-run the steps in [Generate a File System Wallet](#generate-a-file-system-wallet-keypair)